 It was a struggle being a solo tourist asking someone to take your picture.
 And the worst part, after efforts of asking, they’ll give back your phone with below photo.

 14.)
-Familiarise yourself on how ancient people bath thru the Roman Bath Museum
+Familiarize yourself on how ancient people bath thru the Roman Bath Museum

-Mixed bathing was often practised in the earlier Roman times.
+Mixed bathing was often practiced in the earlier Roman times.
 Later on though, they were allowed to bathe simultaneously but separately.
 Women to the east.
 Men to the West.

 The relaxing smells of massage oils, sweat and steam greeted bathers as they entered the large heated rooms.
 The poor and the bourgeois all used the baths together.
 Attendants can be available to help with the food and drink and slaves accompanied the rich, fetching and carrying and protecting their belongings.